fernandobelotto/pomodoro_web/README.md

-# Simple pomodoro web made
+# Simple pomodoro web app

 ## made with React and Chakra UI